 Last year for the first time, I tried Ayahuasca.
 It was the worst night of my life!
 A deep contrast to many readers who commented that Aya was a godsend for them, offering insights and healing.
 So why was my experience so different?
 There were varying opinions.
 The most predominant comments were I should have had another shaman with me or that I should have surrendered my ego.
 Some felt that the dark entities attacked me as a light worker, and a few had a similar experience to mine.
-(For details, read The Dark Side of Ayahuasca.)
+(For details on my experience with Aya, read The Dark Side of Ayahuasca.)

 I was caught off guard by the energetic attack during my Aya trip, even though I had extensive experience “traveling” in the spirit realm dealing with negative entities and performing spirit depossessions, yet the archetype power of Aya had held me in her unrelenting grip until I literally thought I was going to die, but even worse than this, I had felt that I was losing my soul to a realm where I didn’t belong.

 An insight came while reading the book True World History: Humanity’s Saga by Stewart Swerdlow, who in the 1970-80s was part of specific government mind-control experiments, including 13 years at the Montauk Project.
 During this time, he also had contact with participating aliens.
 In the book was a chart that showed how the current races of mankind descended from alien races.
 My heritage is a mixture of Spanish, Apache and Celt — all of these descended from the Atlantis race, a combination of Sirius A, Kilroti/Lion and Pleiades.
 On the other side of the chart was the Draco (Reptilian) lineage, whose hybrid offspring include Asia, Australia, South and Central American (Mayan, Aztec, Inca), and the Middle East (see chart below).